gouherdanish/gouherdanish.github.io/_posts/2025-05-19-osi-networking-model.md

 - Protocols
     - TCP - Transmission Control Protocol (for reliable, ordered delivery)
     - UDP - User Datagram Protocol (for faster, less-reliable delivery)
+- Key Functions
+    - Segmentation - It breaks down large messages to smaller segments "packets" for transmission
+    - Flow Control - It controls the flow of data to prevent the receiver from being overwhelmed, especially with TCP
+    - Error Control - It provides mechanisms for detecting and correcting errors during data transmission
+    - Multiplexing -